V/Line VLocity

-The V/Line VLocity, sometimes called the VLocity 160, (Note: An early spelling of the name, used in V/Line publications, was V'Locity.) is a diesel multiple unit train built by Bombardier Transportation and, later, by Alstom in Dandenong for V/Line, the regional rail operator in the Australian state of Victoria.
+The V/Line VLocity, sometimes called the VLocity 160, (Note: An early spelling of the name, used in V/Line publications, was V'Locity.) is a diesel multiple unit (DMU) train built in Dandenong by Bombardier Transportation and, later, by Alstom, for V/Line, the regional rail operator in the Australian state of Victoria.
 Continuously in production since 2003, the VLocity is the highest-speed train in the V/Line fleet, with a top speed of 160 km/h.
-As of May 2025, with set VL133 about to enter service, 131 3-car sets are in revenue service, two collision damaged sets are in storage, and 8 more are under construction under the current contract for a total of 141 three carriage sets.
+As of August 2026, all 141 Vlocity sets have entered service.